 Although you can specify any encoding you want for a database, it is unwise to choose an encoding that is not what is expected by the locale you have selected.
 The

 LC_CTYPEsettings imply a particular encoding, and locale-dependent operations (such as sorting) are likely to misinterpret data that is in an incompatible encoding.

 Since these locale settings are frozen by gpinitsystem, the apparent flexibility to use different encodings in different databases is more theoretical than real.

 One way to use multiple encodings safely is to set the locale to

 POSIX during initialization time, thus deactivating any real locale awareness.

 Greenplum Database supports automatic character set conversion between server and client for certain character set combinations.
-The conversion information is stored in the master
+The conversion information is stored in the coordinator

 pg_conversion system catalog table.
 Greenplum Database comes with some predefined conversions or you can create a new conversion using the SQL command